gadossey/content-ops-starter/content/pages/index.md

             flexDirection: row
             justifyContent: center
             responsive:
-              - md:flex-col
+              - 'md:flex-col'
-              - md:text-center
+              - 'md:text-center'
-              - md:p-4
+              - 'md:p-4'
-              - sm:p-2
+              - 'sm:p-2'
         type: FeaturedItem
       - title: >-
           “The stoves are efficient and eco-friendly, making a real difference in our community.”
         tagline: Testimonial 6
         subtitle: 'Adwoa Gyamfi, Kumasi'
         text: >-
           Our family has seen significant savings on fuel costs, and we are proud to be using a product that helps preserve our forests.
         image:
           url: /images/img-placeholder-dark.png
           altText: Adwoa Gyamfi
           styles:
             self:
               borderRadius: full
-              textSize: lg:text-lg md:text-base sm:text-sm
+              textSize: 'lg:text-lg md:text-base sm:text-sm'
           type: ImageBlock
         actions: []
         colors: bg-dark-fg-light